nimco2298/MedicationTracker/README.md

 #Group Project ICS 499

--Everyone fork the MedicationTracker repo  under Username:issenur@GitHub.com
+-Step 1: fork this repo

--Clone your own forked repo.
+-Step 2: clone the forked repo under your username

--Create a branch with your first name and work from there.
+-Step 3: create a branch with you first name